tylerwatkins101/DQN_Reinforcement_Learning_Project/Report.md

 ## Learning Algorithm

-The learning algorithm used to train the agent was a Deep Q-Learning trained using experience replay and fixed q-targets.
+The learning algorithm used to train the agent was Deep Q-Learning.

 Deep Q-Learning attempts to find and represent the optimal action-value function as a neural network (Q-Network).

-Deep Q-Learning uses 2 separate networks with identical architecture.
+Deep Q-Learning is enhanced by using two main concepts which are experience replay and fixed q-targets.

 #### Experience Replay